jrandetdev/42_CPP_Module_05/README.md

 - Pure virtual functions are not defined and need to be defined by the derived classes.
 - Abstract classes cannot be instantiated
 - Late binding or dynamic binding is performed when the virtual keyword is used in a method's declaration.
 C++ will create a virtual table, which is a lookup table for such functions that will always be consulted when they are called.
+- An Abstract class ensures common structure to all derived classes

+private members are not accessible by derived classes